Banking Journeys / Migration & Coexistence

 Modernize without disruption.

 Core replacement is a multi-year, multi-million bet most CIOs cannot reasonably take.
-CoreFi is designed to coexist with the legacy core and modernize one workflow at a time — under permissions, policy gates, human approvals and a single audit trail.
+CoreFi is designed to coexist with the legacy core and modernize one workflow at a time — under permissions, policy gates, human approvals and a case-level audit record per workflow.
 The legacy stays system-of-record for what has not moved; CoreFi takes over the journeys where it earns the right to.

 Coexistence model